habash2005/WSSU_Qpong_Educational-Game/README.md

  C - control gate (Must use Z,Y,X in order to use this)

-Credits for original program / Idea
+Credits for original program / Idea:
-Junye Huang
+Junye Huang (original creator of qpong game)

-Program modification credits
+Program modification credits:
-Ahmad Hijaz
+Ahmad Hijaz,
 Makayla Morgan